codacy/docs/docs/faq/general/which-version-control-systems-does-codacy-support.md

-# Which version control systems do you support?
+# Which version control systems does Codacy support?

 We only support Git repositories from the providers listed below.